-Keenan Reesor is a pianist and musicologist with a growing reputation for his ability to connect with audiences in both capacities.
-Of his pre-concert lecture and subsequent performance of Rachmaninoff’s Third Concerto with the New Bedford Symphony Orchestra in 2013, the South Coast Today reported that he displayed “depth and erudition, . . . and the down-to-earth humility and warmth that later infused his brilliant technical mastery of the piano with soul force and heart.”
+Keenan Reesor is a pianist and musicologist with a growing reputation for connecting with audiences in both capacities.
+Of his pre-concert lecture and ensuing performance of Rachmaninoff’s Third Concerto with the New Bedford Symphony Orchestra, the South Coast Today reported that he displayed “depth and erudition . . . and the down-to-earth humility and warmth that later infused his brilliant technical mastery of the piano with soul force and heart.”

 As a scholar, Reesor specializes in the music and reception of Sergei Rachmaninoff, with broader interests in reception history, canonicity, and Russian music and musicians of the nineteenth and twentieth centuries.
-His dissertation, “Rachmaninoff in Music Lexicons, 1900–2013,” offers a conceptual introduction to the composer’s international critical reception, and he is in the process of developing his continuing research on this subject into a full monograph.
-Reesor’s research has taken him to archives at the Library of Congress, the British Library, the Royal Academy of Music, the Glinka State Museum of Musical Culture in Moscow, the Moscow Conservatory, and the St. Petersburg Philharmonia.
-He presents regularly at national and international conferences on Russian music and culture, including papers last fall at the University of North Carolina at Chapel Hill and Goldsmiths College in London.
+His dissertation, “Rachmaninoff in Music Lexicons, 1900–2013,” offers a conceptual introduction to the composer’s international critical reception, which he is in the process of developing into a full monograph.
+Reesor’s research has taken him to archives at the Library of Congress, the British Library, the Royal Academy of Music, the Russian National Museum of Music, the Moscow Conservatory, and the St. Petersburg Philharmonia.
+His research has been published by Rachmaninoff’s Estate-Museum “Ivanovka” in Tambov, Russia.